tektoncd/pipeline/docs/additional-configs.md

 - the default `app.kubernetes.io/managed-by` label is applied to all Pods created to execute `TaskRuns`.
 - the default Pod template to include a node selector to select the node where the Pod will be scheduled by default.
 A list of supported fields is available [here](https://github.com/tektoncd/pipeline/blob/main/docs/podtemplates.md#supported-fields).
   For more information, see [`PodTemplate` in `TaskRuns`](./taskruns.md#specifying-a-pod-template) or [`PodTemplate` in `PipelineRuns`](./pipelineruns.md#specifying-a-pod-template).
-- the default `Workspace` configuration can be set for any `Workspaces` that a Task declares but that a TaskRun does not explicitly provide
+- the default `Workspace` configuration can be set for any `Workspaces` that a Task declares but that a TaskRun does not explicitly provide.
 - the default maximum combinations of `Parameters` in a `Matrix` that can be used to fan out a `PipelineTask`.
 For more information, see [`Matrix`](matrix.md).
+- the default resolver type to `git`.

 ```yaml
 apiVersion: v1